Demand resilience for teams that need visibility without channel theater

 06

-The linked proof route stays honest about what is publishable today and what is still awaiting a release-ready artifact bundle.
+The linked proof route stays explicit about what is public today and what still needs a publishable artifact before it can be promoted further.

 07